Releasing a Mod

 - Stable - The hosting website should be unlikely to shut down without warning.

-- Direct link - You should be able to click a link on the forum and download the file without having to view another page.
+- Direct link - You should be able to click a link and download the file without having to view another page.

 Version Control Systems

-Using a GitHub can be difficult at first.
-If you need help with this, for information on using GitHub, please see:
+Using git can be difficult at first.
+If you need help with this please see: